 Most common skiing and snowboarding injuries

-The most common skiing knee injury is tearing the MCL or ACL, which makes up for more than 30% of all skiing injuries across the body.
-This usually occurs when you land a jump incorrectly, or when you try to stand in a fall.
+The most common skiing knee injury is tearing the MCL or ACL, which accounts for over 30% of all skiing injuries across the body.
+This usually occurs when you land a jump badly or sharply twist your knees while falling.

 Strengthening the muscles surrounding the ligaments in your knee is one of the best ways to protect them and reduce the risk of injury.
-The best exercises here are ones that target the Quads, Hamstrings and glutes among other muscles.
+The best exercises for the job are ones that target the quadriceps, hamstrings, glutes, and calves.

-Squats, chair dips, wall-sits and step exercises are all good ways to support these ligaments.
+Squats, lunges, wall sits, and step exercises are all good ways to support these ligaments.

-There are a wide range of supports available, so picking the right one can be tricky.
-What you are looking for is something that has a hinged splint along both sides of the leg.
-These splints help prevent the side to side movement of the knee, instead, guiding the movement to keep it natural and protecting the ligaments.
+A wide range of supports is available, so picking the right one can be tricky.
+You are looking for something with a hinged splint along both sides of the leg.
+These splints help prevent the side-to-side movement of the knee, instead guiding the joint’s movement to keep it natural and safe for the ligaments.

-If you have previously injured your leg, it is always recommended to use a stronger brace in order to compensate for ligament and tendon weakness.
+If you have previously injured your leg, we recommend using a stronger brace to compensate for ligament and tendon weakness.